tonaljs/tonal/README.md

 ## Documentation

-Generally, you just need to install:
+Generally, you just need to install `tonal` package (before it was called `@tonaljs/tonal`).

-- [@tonaljs/tonal](/packages/tonal): All modules bundled in one package
+- [tonal](/packages/tonal): All modules bundled in one package

-The API documentation lives inside README.md file of each module
+The API documentation is inside README.md of each module 👇

 #### Notes and intervals